 This is Fiona from your running group (the slow one who’s always at the back!).
 I just wanted to say thank you for all the hard work that you put in every week.
 It can’t be much fun standing out in the freezing cold and pouring rain while we’re running around keeping warm!
-I also really appreciate the fact that you always encourage me to keep going even though I will never win any races 😉
+I also really appreciate the fact that you always encourage me to keep going even though I will never win any races.

-Speaking of which, I’m not sure if you know but I’ve signed up for a marathon next year and I was wondering if you could recommend a book or something that would help me with my training plan.
+Speaking of which, I’m not sure if you I told you but I’ve signed up for a marathon next year and I was wondering if you could recommend a book or something that would help me with my training plan.
 There seem to be hundreds of these online, so I thought you might have a personal favourite that I could get.
 No worries if not – you probably get asked this all the time!

 See you next week and thanks again

 All the best

 - always use a polite greeting (Dear, Hi) and a friendly goodbye (Many thanks in advance, Bye for now, See you soon)

 - always show awareness of the reader’s situation (I’m sorry to bother you as I know you’re busy) or show some appreciation of the person you want to get help from (Thank you for letting me know about…)

 - always ask polite questions (Would it be possible for you to…?
 Could you possibly…?
 Would you mind…?)